A UI designer with no tools is like a driver without a steering wheel – it’s funny and dangerous.

 Let’s go over a few prototyping services here:

 InVision – it’s likely you’ve already heard of InVision.
 They are doing a great job by regularly adding new features and integrations.
 It’s free and easy to use.
-The only thing I should mention, is that this is a web-service and you need to have an internet connection.
+The only thing I should mention is that it is a web service and you need to have an internet connection.
 But really, is that even still a thing?

 Figma – A new player on a field of prototyping that aims to take design collaboration to the next level – an excellent service if you want to be on the same page as your colleagues.

 Axure – I have to mention Axure here, although strictly speaking it’s not a free tool.
 It has a 30-day trial, which is kind of like getting a Hadron Collider for 30 days.
 Axure may not be the simplest of tools (and why should it be?), but it makes up for it through the complexity and fidelity of prototypes you can create.
 It also has a robust and professional community, and a bunch of tutorials to help you get started.

 Marvel – Marvel is a very intuitive tool, yet powerful enough to make it your all-in-one solution.
 It has a free version, where you are only restricted by number of projects, while still having access to all the features.